-&lt;sup>19 A similar emphasis on plurilateral leadership through the G\ and G20, with Canada as part of the core leadership coalition, is outlined in regard to forests by Victor and Ausubel (2000:141-142).
+28 A similar emphasis on plurilateral leadership through the G and G20, with Canada as part of the core leadership coalition, is outlined in regard to forests by Victor and Ausubel (2000:141-142).
 See also Bryner (1997: 196).

-institutions such at the IMF, it contains influential individuals responsible for national budgets and often trade policy as well as investment and finance.
+The first opportunity is the G20 meeting in Ottawa on November 17-19, 2001.
+The utility of the G20 rests on its status as an institution with a membership from all global regions, one that combines the major developed and emerging countries in roughly equal balance, and that contains a large share of the GDP and population of the world (Johnson 2001, Kirton 2001).
+As a forum of finance ministers, central bank governors and institutions such at the IMF, it contains influential individuals responsible for national budgets and often trade policy as well as investment and finance.
 The G20 was created to assist in the immediate task of constructing a new crisis response and prevention mechanism and new international financial architecture in the wake of the global financial crisis of 1997-9

-At its second ministerial meeting, held in Montreal, its focus broadened considerably to embrace "Responses to the Challenges of Globalization."
+At its second ministerial meeting, held in Montreal October 24-25, 2000, its focus broadened considerably to embrace "Responses to the Challenges of Globalization."
 Moreover, amidst a far reaching, socially sensitive "Montreal consensus" highlighted by Paul Martin and encoded in its communique, the G20 dealt extensively with trade as well as finance issues, and accepted the need to provide developing countries with greater access to the markets of developing countries.
 Moreover, it further pledged, publicly, to "Contribute to international efforts to increase the provision of other global public goods to address serious issues such as...the environment, which cut across national borders and require concerted global cooperation" (G20 2000).
-During the coming year, the G20 is a promising forum to engender a consensus among influential ministers from key developed and emerging countries on the need for a new organization, and a willingness to provide the funding required to bring it to life.